Last Updated: 3 Feb, 2021

 I was told to enter the classroom 5 minutes before it started.
-I came 10 minutes early as soon as the join now button became available.
-I wasn’t trying to become a model student whatsoever if that’s what you’re thinking 😀 I came early because I was worried about having problems with all of the settings needed such as the audio and the video.
+I came 10 minutes early as soon as the join now button became available because I was worried about having problems with all of the settings needed such as the audio and the video.

 They also have a problem with their internet connection where the video came on and off during the lesson.
 In the end, we only use audio.
 No face-to-face communication.
 I didn’t blame them though.
 The Internet can be a pain sometimes.

 What’s more surprising was the teacher was there as I came in.
 I didn’t expect her to be early.
 So, kudos for that.
 The trial was supposed to be a 30 minutes lesson but it got carried away.

 What did I learn?

 The lesson topic was about Conversation Chinese.
-She started by introducing me with the 4 basic Pinyin.
-She explained step by step on how to pronounce each one and why it was pronounced like this and that.
+She started by introducing me to the 4 basic Pinyin.
+She explained step by step how to pronounce each one and why it was pronounced like this and that.

 Next, it was about the tones.
 Started from the first tone to the fourth tone, the light tone, the short tone, all sorts of tones.
 In Chinese, the tone is as important as the pronunciation.
 In everything, she showed she gave examples based on that to make it even easier to understand.

 Teacher Shasha then proceeds with the basic Chinese greeting.
 For instance, how are you and the reply, how to say good morning and good evening.

 She explained more than just the pronunciation and the tone.
 She translated the meaning of each word one by one and explained the structure of the sentences and which word comes first and why.
-Apart from that, I’ve also learned a bit about the Chinese culture.
+Apart from that, I’ve also learned a bit about Chinese culture.